 Northside groups are a great place to connect with other people, discuss the Christian faith in community, and be prayed for.
 During this time, our groups are continuing to meet virtually through Zoom.
 If you are not currently part of a group and would like to join one, email Kelsi to get connected.

-Currently, there are 6 groups meeting, all in the Northside.
+Currently, Northside Groups are on break.
+Check back here before the new semester starts for a list of available groups and contact information.
 We encourage newcomers to visit a few groups to see if there is one they might like to join.

 The Youth Life Engagement Team partners with Youth Life Foundation of Richmond (a local non-profit that runs after-school programs for elementary through high school students) to provide consistent volunteers who care about students' holistic growth and, through long-term relationships, evangelism, and discipleship, to welcome these students into the larger church body.
 Our purpose is to lead Youth Life students to spiritual, relational, personal, academic, and job-ready maturity.

 The Mercy Response Team shares the mercy God has given us by responding to requests for short-term financial assistance from members of the congregation or the community.

 The Manor Care Team visits residents at Manor Care to share joy, conversation, crafts, and the gospel.
 This family-friendly team welcomes children to participate!